yentsun/kojo/README.md

 ------------------------

 It is sometimes difficult to decide on where business logic should
-reside: subscribers or modules.
+reside: subscribers or services.
 A rule of a thumb could be the following - **place logic inside subscribers when in doubt**.
-When code starts repeating or getting complicated - its time for introducing some modules to keep it DRY and maintainable.
+When code starts repeating or getting complicated - its time for introducing some services to keep it DRY and maintainable.

 Subscriber should be the single point of entry for an event bound to your microservice, external or internal.
 You should be able to easily tell what exactly a microservice is responsible for by just looking at its subscribers directory.
-You can then track the rest of the logic by inspecting a subscriber and following the modules it uses.
+You can then track the rest of the logic by inspecting a subscriber and following the services it uses.

 Test